 In their opposition to programs of affirmative action aimed at correcting inequalities brought about by racist/ethnicist discriminatory practices, racists/ethnicists (for example, in Canada, India, South Africa, and United States) have concocted the mythical concept of "reverse discrimination" or "reverse racism."
 In the United States, the concept of "reverse discrimination" it will be recalled, first entered the U.S. legal lexicon with the court case of a EuroAmerican, by the name of Allan Bakke, who argued that his rights to further education had been violated as a result of preferential admission of blacks in public education (that is, affirmative action), and where the Supreme Court in 1978 concurred with him on the basis of an interpretation of the same Fourteenth Amendment to the U.S. constitution that the Court had used in 1954 in striking down the "separate but equal" doctrine in education in the famous case of Brown v.
 Board of Education, Topeka.

-Yet, as Cruse (1987: 31) points out, the court and those who brought the case neglected to consider that "Allan Bakke had not, prior to his filing of suit for "due process," experienced a lifetime under the onus of ethnic, racial caste, or class oppression, nor had his ancestors.
-He was as near to the racial ideal of "Nordic" perfection as any white racist could dream."18 That decision in favor of Bakke, Cruse further observes, once again raised the rhetorical question of whether or not the ratification of the Fourteenth Amendment in 1868 was intended to protect the citizenship rights of blacks.
+Yet, as Cruse (1987: 31) points out, the court and those who brought the case neglected to consider that "Allan Bakke had not, prior to his filing of suit for "due process," experienced a lifetime under the onus of ethnic, racial caste, r class oppression, nor had his ancestors.
+He was as near to the racial ideal of "Nordic" perfection as any white racist could dream."
+[17] That decision in favor of Bakke, Cruse further observes, once again raised the rhetorical question of whether or not the ratification of the Fourteenth Amendment in 1868 was intended to protect the citizenship rights of blacks.
 (Notice also the profound irony in all this: EuroAmericans themselves have always been beneficiaries of affirmative action, for centuries!)

 The racism embedded in the concept of "reverse discrimination" is also pointed up by the outrageous suggestion that a minority of the population (in the United States), historically discriminated against to the point where today they continue to remain at the bottom of the economic and political ladder, are unjustly threatening the interests of a majority that historically enjoyed and continue to enjoy a monopoly of political and economic power.
-Such thinking is, to say the least, one of the most ludicrous arguments ever advanced to continue to justify white political and economic supremacy (See Grabiner 1980; for more on the concept of "reverse discrimination" see also Gordon, et al. 1978).
+Such thinking is, to say the least, one of the most ludicrous arguments ever advanced to continue to justify white political and economic supremacy (See Grabiner 1980; for more on the concept of "reverse discrimination" see also Gordon et al. 1978).
 Moreover, this false concept hides behind it the stark fact that the wealth the Europeans enjoy today has come about as a consequence of the economic activities of generations before them.
 (Even in the most ideal conditions of steady uninterrupted economic growth-not yet recorded anywhere in human history-it takes nearly an entire human life-span for the Gross National Product to simply quadruple.)
-Therefore, the wealth that the whites in the U.S. enjoy today came about as a result of unpaid labor of enslaved Africans and underpayment of free U.S. African Americans-not to mention the dispossession of Native Americans.19 If truly racist should refuse to listen to rock (because rock has its origins in African American music), or eat tomatoes, potatoes, chocolate, and so on because they are not of European origin.
-In other words, racists do not realize how rich their lives are because of the contributions of the very people they reject; but how much richer their lives would be if they gave up their racism.
-To immerse one's life in hate (as opposed to love) surely is not only unnatural, but mentally unhealthy--perhaps requiring psychiatric treatment.
-To engage in prejudice and discrimination is to engage in self-hurt, but let me go one step further and state that it is also to engage in self-destruction.
-The best example I can give here is that of the Nazis in Germany: in the end their racism/ethnicism brought on to themselves nothing but death and destruction.
-Think about this: Hitler and many of his henchmen eventually committed suicide.
-If you are a racist (whatever color you may be), or a sexist (whatever sex you may be), etc., I hope that you will work toward eradicating this prejudice in you and in society; it is not good for you and it is not good for society.
+Therefore, the wealth that the whites in the U.S. enjoy today came about as a result of unpaid labor of enslaved Africans and underpayment of free U.S. African Americans-not to mention the dispossession of Native Americans.
+[18] If the Africans brought over to the U.S. had been given the same privileges as their white counterparts to terrorize, brutalize and murder Native Americans by the hundreds of thousands in order to steal and despoil their land, then one can talk about "reverse discrimination" today.
+But, then, what about the rights of Native Americans?
+[19]